VapiAI/client-sdk-flutter/README.md

 Then, follow the platform-specific setup instructions for `permission_handler`:

 ### iOS
-According to the permission_handler instructions above, add the permission flags for camera and microphone.
+According to the permission_handler instructions above, add the permission flags for microphone.

 Also add this to your Info.plist:
 ```